This is the the 2nd blog post in the series about Azure Arc enabled Data Services.

-The initial post can be found at Azure Arc for Data Services, part 1 – Intro.
+The initial post can be found at Azure Arc for Data Services, part 1 – Intro and the whole collection can be found at Azure Arc enabled Data Services.

 In the first post I have laid out the idea & the basic principles behind the Azure Arc for Data Services, and in this post we shall get a step closer into looking into the Requirements and available tools for this solution, which is still in preview as of January of 2020.